carlos-ds/personal-web/articles/mongodb-queries.md

 </code>
 </pre>

 See how we're getting there?
-In the last step, we're adding all the <code class="inline-code">k</code> values (meaning: the keys from the original data) to a set using <code class="inline-code">addToSet</code>.
+In the last step, we're adding all the `k` values (meaning: the keys from the original data) to a set using `addToSet`.

 If you're not familiar with a set, just think of it (for our use case) as a deduplicated array.